Tag Archive for: Maieutics

 Specific Provisions for PASS / PACES in Nîmes

-PASS: Two lecture halls are available at the ADV campus and one at the Flahault campus; students who cannot find seats will have access to the lectures on Moodle.
-Access to the lecture hall will be restricted once all seats are taken.
+PASS: Two lecture halls are available on the ADV campus and one lecture hall on the Flahault campus; students who cannot find seats will be able to access the courses on Moodle.
+Access to the lecture hall will be restricted once all seats are filled.

 PACES: Lectures are already available online.

-Specific provisions for the undergraduate program in Montpellier
+Specific Provisions for the First Cycle in Montpellier

-A survey will be conducted the day before class to determine whether you will attend in person.
-Other students will be able to follow the class via Zoom or Moodle after it has been recorded, if possible.
+A survey will be conducted the day before classes begin to determine whether you will attend in person.
+Other students will be able to follow the course via Zoom or Moodle after it has been recorded, if possible.

-Specific provisions for the undergraduate program in Nîmes
+Specific Provisions for the First Cycle in Nîmes

-Lectures are held in person, with a maximum of 50% of the room’s capacity and with every other seat left empty.
+Lectures are held in person, with attendance limited to a maximum of 50% of the room’s capacity, and with every other seat left empty.

-Students who are unable to secure a spot will have access to the courses on Moodle.
+Students who are unable to find a seat will be able to access the courses on Moodle.

-Specific provisions for the graduate program in Montpellier
+Specific Provisions for the Master's Program in Montpellier

-Lectures will be held in person with limits on the number of students present (100 per lecture hall or 25 per classroom for the ADV Health Campus, and 50% capacity for UPM classrooms and lecture halls).
+Lectures are held in person with a limit on the number of students present (100 per lecture hall or 25 per classroom for the ADV Health Campus, and 50% capacity for UPM classrooms and lecture halls).
 We are therefore offering a hybrid attendance model.
-You will receive specific information regarding your course unit (UE) or module (MI) from the program administrators or university offices.
-Students who are unable to attend classes in person will have access to recordings made available as soon as possible for DFASM1 and DFASM2 cohorts.
+You will receive information specific to your course unit (UE) or module (MI) from program administrators or university administrative offices.
+Students who are unable to attend in-person classes will have access to recordings made available as soon as possible for DFASM1 and DFASM2 cohorts.
 For UE1 and UE10 of DFASM3, a Zoom link will be sent to you.

-For students currently enrolled in the MIC program, there are no changes to the schedule.
+For students currently enrolled in the MIC program, the structure remains the same.

-Lectures are held in person, with a maximum of 50% of the room’s capacity, with every other seat left empty.
+Lectures are held in person, with a maximum of 50% of the room’s capacity, with students occupying every other seat.

-Students who are unable to secure a spot will have access to the courses on Moodle.
+Students who are unable to find a seat will be able to access the courses on Moodle.

-For the "best-of" events, large-capacity venues or auditoriums will be used to accommodate in-person attendance with attendance tracking.
+For the "best-of" events, large-capacity venues or auditoriums will be used to allow for in-person attendance with attendance tracking.

 Provisions Regarding the Midwifery Program in Montpellier

-When it is not possible to accommodate the entire class due to capacity limits of 50%, classes will be conducted as follows:
+When it is not possible to accommodate the entire class due to capacity limits reduced to 50%, classes will be conducted as follows:

 Teachers will therefore need to organize their classes accordingly—that is, in a hybrid format, with half the class attending in person and the other half participating remotely via Zoom.